RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/README.md

 - **Tools / Platform** – Microsoft services used that day
 - **Actions Performed** – Key configuration or investigative steps
 - **SOC Relevance** – Why the activity matters in a real SOC
+- **Note:** If a day isn’t listed, it did not contain activity significant enough to document